Svedrin/hgit/README.md

 ## Pull someone else's changes

+    hgit collab-with <other-person>
     hgit use <other-person> 123

 This will:

 * `git remote add <other-person> git@github.com:<other-person>/Spoon-Knife.git`
+* Search for branches in their fork containing the string "123", without fetching _all_ their branches to your local copy
 * `git fetch <other-person> 123-this-branch-matched`
 * `git checkout 123-this-branch-matched`